-As of December 31, 2019, we were in compliance with all covenants under the Revolving Credit Facility and the Amended Term Loan.
+As of December 31, 2020, we were in compliance with all covenants under the Revolving Credit Facility and the Amended Term Loan.

-We intend to use a portion of the net proceeds of this offering to repay \$ million of the Amended Term Loan.
+We will use a portion of the net proceeds of this offering to repay \$152.7 million of the Amended Term Loan.